-New Release: BCCS Expands Syringe Exchange Program to Kent and Sussex Counties
+New Release: BCCS Expands SSP to Kent and Sussex Counties

 FOR IMMEDIATE RELEASE

-BCCS Expands Syringe Exchange Program to Kent and Sussex Counties
+BCCS Expands SSP Disease Prevention Equipment Program to Kent and Sussex Counties

-March 31, 2017 – Brandywine Counseling and Community Services (BCCS) enthusiastically announces the expansion of its Syringe Services Program (SSP) to Kent and Sussex counties.
+March 31, 2017 – Brandywine Counseling and Community Services (BCCS) enthusiastically announces the expansion of its SSP to Kent and Sussex counties.
 With funding from the Substance Abuse and Mental Health Services Administration (SAMHSA) and support from the Delaware Department of Health (DPH), BCCS now can offer SSP services to substance abusers ages 14+ in Dover and Seaford via its Community Outreach Prevention Education (COPE) mobile health clinics.

-The SSP saves individuals struggling with the disease of addiction from exposure to infectious diseases by giving them new sterile syringes in exchange for used ones.
-By preventing the sharing of syringes, SSP reduces the spread of HIV and Hepatitis C.
+The SSP saves individuals struggling with the disease of addiction from exposure to infectious diseases by giving them new sterile disease prevention equipment in exchange for used equipment.
+By preventing the sharing of used equipment, SSP reduces the spread of HIV and Hepatitis C.

 The new program in Kent and Sussex counties, begins Monday, April 3, 2017, and will continue to be offered each Monday thereafter.
 In Dover, John Wesley Church at 211 West Division St. will accommodate the BCCS COPE mobile health clinic to host the SSP program from 2p.m. to 4 p.m.
 In Seaford, the Ace Seaford at 547 N. Bradford St. will host the mobile clinic from 10 a.m. to 12 p.m.